Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "No, never have had to worry.
 Weird seeing police that don't look like a soldier!
 I did get stopped once while on my electric motorbike. for going on the wrong side of a bridge pillar.
 As did about 20 Chinese people.
-Was my fault, paid a 50 yuan fine $8.30USD same as all the Chinese people who were fined along with me," remarked one expat living in Nanning, Guangxi Provence, China.
+Was my fault, paid a 50 yuan fine $8.30USD same as all the Chinese people who were fined along with me," wrote one member in Nanning, Guangxi Provence.

 Is there a lot of diversity?
 Are people in China accepting of differences?